In the Kitch

 Electric skillet grilled cheese sandwiches on a cutting board.

 When making electric skillet grilled cheese sandwiches, don't be afraid of getting creative.
 Try substituting different styles of cheese or use more than one type, or use a different bread.
-You can even add some slices of tomato for a more adult version.
+You can even add some slices of tomato or make kimchi grilled cheese for a more adult version.

 Be creative!
 The basic sandwich is a blank slate upon which your culinary imagination can draw.
 And, don't forget, kids love to dip them in ketchup or spread them with mustard.